 Participation in other state, federal, or local income eligible programs with like income eligibility (e.g., Supplemental Nutrition Assistance Program (SNAP), Medicaid)

-household
+For tenant-occupied single family homes only, home location within a low income census tract will also qualify it for eligibility.
+This approach recognizes that occupancy of rental units can change and it is very likely homes in low income neighborhoods may be occupied in the future by eligible tenants even if they currently are not.

+For non-IHWAP braided, single-family retrofit projects, a self-certification process:

+Customers will answer these questions:

+How many people live in your household?

+What is the estimated combined yearly income for your household ?
+This includes all members of the household aged 18 and above.

+This information is used to verify income eligibility against the AMI criteria.

+Additionally, during retrofit service delivery, customers verify their eligibility by signing a customer authorization form.

+For non-comprehensive single-family programs, a self-certification process may also be used:

+Customers will answer these questions:

+How many people live in your household?

+What is the estimated combined yearly income for your family?
+This includes all members of the household aged 18 and above.

+This information is used to verify income eligibility against the AMI criteria.

 In addition to the options above, Program Administrators may use other approaches that can demonstrably identify single family homes occupied by customers whose incomes are expected to be at or below 80% AMI (or, for Ameren’s moderate income offerings, at or below 300% Federal Poverty Level) in a manner less burdensome than by requiring income information.
 Program Administrators will inform stakeholders of any new qualification approaches and confirm no objections before beginning to use them.
 Program Administrators will employ the qualification methodologies that are the least burdensome and time-consuming for home owners and maximize the potential for and ease of participation in their Income Qualified single-family Programs.